jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.63a
+* Added title and artist displaying on iTunes cell

 0.62a
 * Added function, now you can open up a volume by clicking!